 top of page

 In 1998, my husband David Madeira and I bought a one acre neglected corner lot with a dilapidated bungalow.
-Until the 1700s, the site was known to be inhabited by Lenape Indians.
+Until the 1700s, the site was inhabited by Lenape Indians.
 In the early 1920’s, it was a recreational retreat for African-American communities.
 When we arrived, there were a few plants but the dominant energy emanated from three massive oak trees.
 The land possessed a unique, restorative spirit.
 I wanted to spend as much time as possible gardening on it.

 Over twenty five years later, I still garden here year after year, refining and adding to a vision of color and contrast.
 Intimacy with this land has deeply impacted the clarity and direction of my life.